howardthesheep/howardthesheep/README.md

 creating programs in these languages.
 Ever since then I've been learning languages & frameworks as required for projects.
 - Some old: bash, ColdFusion, Perl, SQL, Haskell, Python
-- Some new: React, React Native, Golang, HAML, SASS, QT,  Unity Engine, Node.js
+- Some new: React, React Native, Golang, HAML, SASS, QT,  Unity Engine, Node.js, Flutter, Dart
 - Some in-between: Ruby, C#

 At this point, language or framework doesn't matter.
 If you can conceptualize a logically valid system, I am